DuPont

 Adweek, Muse by Clio, Shoot Online, Little Black Book

-“A Better Now” Dynamic Anthem Film
+“A Better Now” Non-Dynamic Cut

 We paired R/GA innovation company Imposium with director John Hillcoat to create the world’s first hyper-dynamic film that re-edited itself in real-time using multiple contextual data inputs.